Skip to content

 • Speed guarantee: PAC codes requested by text must be delivered within one minute; by phone, immediately where possible or by SMS within two hours

-PAC stands for Porting Authorisation Code.
-It is a nine-character code that lets you keep your mobile phone number when switching to a different network provider in the UK.
+A PAC code (Porting Authorisation Code) is a nine-character code that lets you keep your mobile phone number when switching to a different network provider in the UK.
+It is sometimes also called a PAC number.

 Is getting a PAC code free?